 Life is a process of continuous development—learning in its broadest sense never ends.
 Developing these skills helps Champlain graduates continue to grow and develop after college by giving them the tools to take charge of their own learning, by identifying what they need to learn and how to do it.
 This self-directed learning is combined with the ability to examine one's own assumptions and obligations to others and to act accordingly with autonomy, integrity, and intention.

-We believe that each of these skills is best developed through consistent practice, application and instruction.
-As a result, each faculty member is expected to design courses with these competencies in mind and incorporate instructional and developmental activities in these seven areas wherever possible and consistent with the goals of the major and/or course.
+We believe that each of these skills is best developed through consistent practice, application, and instruction.
+As a result, each faculty member is expected to design courses with these competencies in mind, that incorporate instructional and developmental activities in these areas wherever possible and that are consistent with the goals of the course and program.

-|Communication||The ability to use oral and nonverbal messages to convey ideas, information and intentions effectively in a manner that is appropriate to the topic, situation and audience.
-It is the ability to use listening skills to interpret accurately and critically the oral and nonverbal messages produced by others and to respond appropriately |
+|Communication||The ability to use reading, thinking, writing, and speaking to convey ideas, information, and intentions effectively and in a manner that is appropriate to the topic, situation, and audience; the ability to interpret accurately and critically the messages produced by others and to respond appropriately |

 |Collaboration||The ability to work inclusively and productively with a group toward a collective outcome; the ability create an environment where each perspective is considered for the cooperative purpose of making progress toward common goals |

 |Global and Cultural Understanding ||The ability to critically analyze and engage with complex, interdependent global systems, and legacies—natural, physical, social, cultural, economic, and political—and their implications for our lives and the Earth |